wandevs/wandevs.org/docs/PrivateChain.md

 **Make sure that the version you download is v2.2.1-beta.5 or later versions.**

-**Please use the branch 2.2-dev as the latest codes if you use the source codesto compile.**
+**Please use the branch 2.2-dev as the latest codes if you use the source codes to compile.**

 Please download the correct file according to your local operating system.